travisseymour/EPICpyDocs/docs/index.md

 ## What These Docs <b>ARE NOT</b>

-<font color="Blue">This documentation is not a detailed introduction to EPIC, device programming, perceptual encoder programming, or production rule programming</font>.
+<font color="Orange">This documentation is not a detailed introduction to EPIC, device programming, perceptual encoder programming, or production rule programming</font>.
 To learn more about EPIC and how it works, please see the documents in the [Epic Resources](epicresources.md) section (in particular, the first three).

 ## What is EPIC